NebulaCpp/wys-/README.md

 - `<input>`: Path to the source file.
 - `<output>`: Path to the output DLL file (optional).

-Ensure that the source file is in the same folder as the binaries for compilation.
-It is recommended to add this folder to the PATH for easier access to the compilation tools.

 ### Execution

 To run the generated DLL, use the provided loader: